lm2343635/Grouper-Server/README.md

 (2)`user/state`

    - Check server state.
    - method: GET
    - header:
-      - key(String): access key of group member
+      - key(String): access key of the group member
    - return:
       - ok(boolean): user can access this user or not

 (3)`user/deviceToken`

-   - Update device's device token of a user.
+   - Update the device token of the device by a group member.
    - method: POST
    - header:
-      - key(String): access key of group member
+      - key(String): access key of the group member
    - param:
       - deviceToken(String): device token from APNs server
    - return: